ZhuoranHou/personal_website/content/post/project_euler/index.md

 ***Solved by 92955 (2020/09/03)***

 **Explanations & Answers:**

-We first try to find the searching range.
+We first try to find the searching range of "curious number".

 ```python
 import math